Programs & Classes : Mayors' Monarch Pledge

 Note: Do not plant tropical milkweed, as it is not native to the U.S. and can create problems with monarch migration.

-• Encouraging the community to plant monarch gardens at their homes or in their neighborhoods.
+• Encouraging the community to plant monarch gardens at their homes and in their neighborhoods.

-• Working to revise mowing programs on district property to encourage the development of monarch and pollinator habitat.
+• Working to revise mowing programs on District property to encourage the development of monarch and pollinator habitats.

-• Providing monarch friendly demonstration gardens information at District Events.
+• Providing monarch-friendly demonstration gardens and relevant information at District Events.

 • Working to adopt less harmful pesticide practices.